elegant-scipy/elegant-scipy/markdown/preface.markdown

 SciPy is a major library with a lot of functionality.
 Together with NumPy, it is one of Python's killer apps.
-And such a killer app has launched a vast number of related libraries that build on this functionality.
-You'll encounter many of these throughout this book.
+It has launched a vast number of related libraries that build on this functionality, many of which you'll encounter throughout this book.

-The creators of these libraries and many of their users gather at many events and conferences around the world.
+The creators of these libraries, and many of their users gather at many events and conferences around the world.
 These include the yearly SciPy conference in Austin, EuroSciPy, SciPy India, PyData and others.
 We highly recommend attending one of these, and meeting the authors of the best scientific software in the Python world.
 If you can't get there, or simply want a taste of these conferences, many [publish their talks online](https://www.youtube.com/user/EnthoughtMedia/playlists).

-### Free and open-source software
+### Free and open-source software (FOSS)

-The SciPy community embraces open source code.
+The SciPy community embraces open source software development.
 The source code for nearly all SciPy libraries is freely available to read, edit and reuse by anyone.

 So, why open?

-If you want others to use your code, one of the best ways to achieve this is to make it free.
+If you want others to use your code, one of the best ways to achieve this is to make it free and open.
 If you use closed source software, but it doesn't do exactly what you want to achieve, you're out of luck.
 You can email the developer and ask them to add a new feature (this often doesn't work!), or write new software yourself.
 If the code is open source, you can easily add or modify its functionality using the skills you learn from this book.